Crossing-Minds/shopping-queries-image-dataset/README.md

 The SQID dataset also includes a supplementary file covering 27,139 more products.

-### Image Embeddings:
+### Image Embeddings

 We extracted image embeddings for each of the images using the [OpenAI CLIP model from HuggingFace](https://huggingface.co/openai/clip-vit-large-patch14), specifically clip-vit-large-patch14, with all default settings.

-### Query Embeddings:
+### Text Embeddings

-For each query in the SQD Test Set, we extracted text embeddings using the same CLIP model.
+For each query and each product in the SQD Test Set, we extracted text embeddings using the same CLIP model and based on the query text and product title.
 These can be useful to benchmark a baseline product search method where both text and images share the same embedding space.

 ## Files
 The `sqid` directory contains 4 files: